anphonic/ej2-aspnetmvc-docs/src/charts/range-navigator/export.md

 ## Print

-The rendered range navigator can be printed directly from the browser by calling the public method print.
-The ID of the range navigator div element must be passed as argument to that method.
+The rendered Range Selector can be printed directly from the browser by calling the public method `print`.

 {% aspTab template="range-navigator/print/print", sourceFiles="print.cs" %}